Enabling Full-Duplex LEO Satellite Systems with Non-Reciprocal BD-RIS-Assisted Beamforming: Conclusion

 \section{Conclusion}

 This work has investigated the FD LEO satellite communication system enabled by NR-BD-RIS to achieve simultaneous DL and UL transmission.
 To serve a broader range of ground devices, we have considered a time-sharing scheduling framework.
 We have formulated the weighted DL and UL sum-rate maximization problem over time.
 To solve the non-convex problem, we have designed an iterative algorithm using BCD and PDD methods.
 The numerical results have shown that the NR-BD-RIS outperforms the conventional R-BD-RIS and D-RIS, especially when the RIS is updated less frequently.
 In addition, the gain of NR-BD-RIS keeps even when the Tx and Rx antennas are not strictly aligned.
 In MU scenarios, the NR-BD-RIS demonstrates gains and performance in supporting multiple users with varying locations.
-We attribute these advantages to the NR-BD-RIS's ability to break channel reciprocity, enabling it to effectively control multiple impinging and reflected directions for both DL and UL devices.
-This work paves the way for future studies on NR-BD-RIS-enabled satellite communications.
+We attribute these advantages to the NR-BD-RIS's ability to break channel reciprocity, enabling it to effectively control multiple impinging and reflected directions for both DL and UL devices. {Future research directions include rigorously evaluating the energy efficiency of NR-BD-RIS by explicitly accounting for the additional power consumption introduced by non-reciprocal components, and investigating NR-BD-RIS design under imperfect CSI conditions to enhance robustness in practical scenarios.} This work paves the way for future studies on NR-BD-RIS-enabled satellite communications. \begin{IEEEbiography} [{ }] {Ziang Liu} is currently a postdoctoral researcher at Imperial College London, UK.
+He received his B.Eng. degree in Communication Engineering from the University of Electronic Science and Technology of China (UESTC), Chengdu, China, in 2018.
+He earned his M.Eng. degree in Information and Communications Engineering from the Tokyo Institute of Technology, Tokyo, Japan, in 2020, and obtained his Ph.D. in Communications and Signal Processing at the Department of Electrical and Electronic Engineering, Imperial College London, UK.
+He was a visiting Ph.D. student at Cornell University.
+He is the recipient of the 2024 IEEE Transportation Electronics Fellowship Award and the second place in the 2025 IEEE IoT PhD Thesis Competition.
+His research interests include integrated sensing and communications, modulo sampling-based ADC, and optimization. \end{IEEEbiography}